typpo/sp500/README.md

 This npm module provides a simple interface to fetch the current price of the S&P500 from the Yahoo Finance API.

+It's used by my [Inflation Calculator](https://www.officialdata.org) website, in particular the section on Real S&P return.

 # Install

 ```